ebullient/ttrpg-convert-cli/docs/templates/README.md

 The following pages describe attributes that you can use to customize generated output in Qute templates.

-Use a `reference.` prefix to access these attributes unless otherwise noted.
-For example, `reference.title`.
+Use a `resource.` prefix to access these attributes unless otherwise noted.
+For example, `resource.title`.

 For more information about Qute, see the [Qute guide](https://quarkus.io/guides/qute).